 We are often asked how far in advance should one plan a safari?
-The quick answer is, ideally a year.
-To get you started, we recommend you contemplate the following questions … and of course, we’d be delighted to start a conversation about making your safari dreams a reality.
+The quick answer is, ideally a year however if you have some flexibility with your travel dates we can be successful even with short lead time.
+To get you started, we recommend you contemplate the following questions … and of course, we’d be delighted to start a conversation about turning your safari dreams into a safari itinerary.

 Where to Go and What to Do?